Blog

 🐱 Myths About Adopting a Cat (That Need to Go Away)

-Myth 1: Shelter Cats Are “Damaged” or Problem Pets
+• Myth 1: Shelter Cats Are “Damaged” or Problem Pets Myth 1: Cats from shelters are “damaged” or problem pets.

-Myth 4: Cats Are Low Effort, Independent Pets
+• Myth 4: Cats Don’t Need Attention and Are Effortless Pets

-Myth 6: Cats Can’t Be Trained or Socialized
+• Myth 6: Cats Cannot Be Trained and Socialized

 We Debunk More Cat Myths Here: Read Our Blog